torvalds/linux/Documentation/admin-guide/hw-vuln/attack_vector_controls.rst

 If no untrusted userspace applications are being run, such as with single-user systems, consider disabling user-to-kernel mitigations.

-Note that the CPU vulnerabilities mitigated by Linux have generally not been shown to be exploitable from browser-based sandboxes.
+Note that the CPU vulnerabilities mitigated by GNU/Linux have generally not been shown to be exploitable from browser-based sandboxes.
 User-to-kernel mitigations are therefore mostly relevant if unknown userspace applications may be run by untrusted users.